MeghanvdMeer/M.I.N.DLab/_posts/2022-01-10-Welcoming-New-Students.md

 member: meghan-van-der-meer
 ---

 In 2022 we welcomed Hayat Kheir, Haneyn Musa and Milly Darragh to the lab.
-We are looking forward to collaborating with you on some exciting projects
+We are looking forward to collaborating with them on some exciting projects.

 <!--
 More can be found about our lab on our [Team page](https://meghanvdmeer.github.io/M.I.N.DLab/team/).